Temporal Cloud security/procurement checklist: what data is stored, how is it encrypted, and what compliance docs are available?

 Steps:

-How is Temporal Cloud different from a system that runs my code or stores all my business data?
+How is Temporal Cloud different from a service that runs or sees my code?

 Expanded Explanation: